TransatAR-Dev-Team/TranslatAR/README.md

 ### Unity frontend

 1. Install [Unity Hub](https://docs.unity3d.com/hub/manual/InstallHub.html)
-2. Open *Projects* tab and click *New project*
+2. Open *Projects* tab and click *Add ⌄*
+3. In the dropdown, select *Add project from disk*
-3. Locate this repository in your file system and select the `unity` directory
+4. Locate this repository in your file system and select the `unity` directory
-4. Download reccomended version of Unity from pop up (this may take a while)
+5. Download Unity version `2023.3.62f1` from pop up.
+It should be the reccomended version.
+6. In the pop up, select *Android build support" to be installed as well.
+7. Click *Install*.
+This may take a while to download.
-5. Open the project
+8. Open the project in Unity Hub from the "Projects" list.

-The project should look like a blank 3D area.
+The project should look like a blank 3D area with a floating text box.

 ## Demo